eamcdonald/ghentTalk/README.md

 # ghentTalk
-Talk for Ghent 14th Jan 2025
+Talk for Ruzhansky's group at Ghent, 14/1/25